United Nations General Assembly Resolution ES-10/19: Campaign

 On 20 December, US President Donald Trump threatened to cut US aid to countries voting against the US's side.
 The day before the vote, he said: "Let them vote against us...We don't care...this isn't like it used to be where they could vote against you and then you pay them hundreds of millions of dollars.
 We're not going to be taken advantage of any longer."
 Ambassador Nikki Haley warned her country would remember and "take names" of every country that voted in favour of the resolution.
 The governments of Turkey and Iran denounced the threats made by the US as "anti-democratic" and "blackmail".
 Haley had sent a letter to dozens of member states that warned Trump had asked her to "report back on those countries who voted against us."
 Turkish President Recep Tayyip Erdoğan said "I call on the whole world: Don't you dare sell your democratic struggle and your will for petty dollars" and warned Trump that "he cannot buy Turkey's democratic will with his dollars."
 He added: "I hope and expect the US won't get the result it expects from there (UN) and the world will give a very good lesson to the United States".

 Israeli Prime Minister Benjamin Netanyahu stated that Israel rejects this vote before it passes and called the UN a "house of lies".

-Hanan Ashrawi, a member of the PLO’s Executive Committee, condemned Trump's warning to countries receiving aid from the US: "Trump should know that there are things that are not for sale or subject to blackmail, particularly issues of principle, legality and morality."